Cola Turka

-Cola Turka is a Turkish cola brand that is also sold in Germany, Austria, the Netherlands, Belgium, France, Bosnia and Herzegovina, Cuba and Denmark.
+Cola Turka is a formerly Turkish, now Japanese cola brand that is also sold in Austria, Belgium, Bosnia and Herzegovina, Cuba, Denmark, France, Germany, the Netherlands and Canada.

 TV commercials

 Two television commercials for Cola Turka (which are presented more like short-subject comic films) feature American actor Chevy Chase playing a confused American who notices his friend, wearing a stereotypically American cowboy hat, using some peculiar words from Turkish culture while drinking a can of Cola Turka.
 Upon Chase's character drinking Cola Turka in the second commercial, he spontaneously displays Turkish traits like saying Turkish idioms, singing a Turkish folk song, and in the final part of the second commercial, unexpectedly sporting a mustache.
 The commercials were filmed on location in New York and are in English with Turkish subtitles.

 Variations

 Cola Turka is sold in 200ml glass bottles, 330ml cans and 500ml, 1 litre, 2 litre, 2.5 and 3 litre PET bottles.